sap-tutorials/sap-build-apps/tutorials/codejam-events-process-8/codejam-events-process-8.md

     ![Data from business partner](assets/monitor3.png)

 4. In your Inbox, see the approval form.
-It now contains the country and grouping, which you retrieved from the S/4HANA backend.
+It now contains the country and grouping, which you retrieved from the SAP S/4HANA Cloud backend.

     ![Data in the approval form](assets/monitor4.png)